 - Enter a short instruction for participants.

-- You can all up to 5 fields so you can collect up to 5 different details (for example name, email, street, city, country).
+- You can add up to 5 fields so you can collect up to 5 different details (for example name, email, street, city, custom question).

 - Click on “Refresh preview” to see the final layout.

 You can also publish the form link so people go to this unique page and fill in their entry – you can find its link on the bottom of the form page.

 You can also embed a registration form widget into your page.
 Just place a short HTML source code.
 If you use WordPress, switch from visual editor to Text editor first.

 Copy the small source code on the bottom.
 It should look like:

 <iframe src=”https://app.randompicker.com/Project/Public/Widget.aspx?Key=YourProjectCodeHere” />

 You can apply all common iFrame attributes (height, width, frameborder, scrolling and style) to adjust the widget.

 RandomPicker collection widget is available for the following plans: Standard Plan, Advanced Plan, RandomPicker for Nonprofits.
 See Pricing for further details.